port-labs/ocean/integrations/opsgenie/README.md

 # The following script will install an Ocean integration at your K8s cluster using helm
 # integration.identifier: Change the identifier to describe your integration
 # integration.secrets.apiToken: The OpsGenie API token
 # integration.config.apiUrl: The OpsGenie api url.
-If not specified, the default will be https://api.opsgenie.com/v2
+If not specified, the default will be https://api.opsgenie.com/v2.
+If you are using the EU instance of Opsgenie, the apiURL needs to be https://api.eu.opsgenie.com/v2 for requests to be executed.

 helm upgrade --install my-opsgenie-integration port-labs/port-ocean \
 	--set port.clientId="CLIENT_ID"  \